HVAC Training Schools & Certifications in Mississippi (MS)

 • Examine and interpret blueprints

-Furthermore, anyone in the US, including those in Mississippi, who work with refrigerants needs to possess active EPA Section 608 Certification, according to the law.
+Furthermore, according to the law, anyone in the state who works with refrigerants must possess active EPA Section 608 Certification.

-Overall, the support offered by unions and the abundance of job opportunities presents reason enough for many to consider working in this thriving field.
+Overall, the support offered by unions and abundance of job opportunities present reason enough for many to start working in this thriving field.
 This guide explores the job outlook, salary prospects, accredited training programs, and certification available to HVAC professionals in Mississippi.

 Occupational Demand for HVAC Technicians in Mississippi

-Industry growth is expected into the future; by illustration, the BLS (May 2019) predicts that positions for HVAC mechanics and installers will expand 4 percent between 2019 and 2029 in the United States which is as fast as the average 4 percent projected for all occupations in the U.S.
+In addition, industry growth is expected into the future; by illustration, the BLS (2023) predicted that positions for HVAC mechanics and installers would expand six percent between 2022 and 2032 in the United States.
+For comparison, all other industries are expected to grow by only three percent in the same timeframe.

-Although the future is not quite as bright for HVAC technicians in Mississippi, it does still hold promise.
-Projections Central (2021) estimated that 90 HVAC-related positions would be added statewide between 2018 and 2028.
+The future is brighter for HVAC technicians in Mississippi.
+Projections Central (2024) estimated that 290 HVAC-related positions would be added statewide annually between 2020 and 2030, amounting to an industry expansion of 10.6 percent overall.

 Several factors are driving the growth of the HVAC industry, both in Mississippi and the rest of the country.
 For one, new buildings in the state typically are constructed with some type of climate control system, the installation of which requires the expertise of a trained technician.
-And these HVAC systems require routine maintenance, as well as full replacement every 10 to 15 years.
-Additionally, as the regulations governing the HVAC industry continue to change, the demand for HVAC technicians grows with individuals and companies striving to stay in compliance with the law, particularly as it involves energy efficiency.
+And these HVAC systems require routine maintenance and full replacement every 10 to 15 years.
+Additionally, as the regulations governing the HVAC industry continue to change, the demand for HVAC technicians grows, and individuals and companies are striving to stay in compliance with the law, particularly as it involves energy efficiency.

 Perhaps one of the easiest ways to visualize this rising demand is by searching for job openings in the state.
-For example, an online job search for HVAC jobs in Mississippi on Monster (2021) led to 231 results with businesses such as Penske, Novolex, Knight Transportation, Sears Holdings Corporation, and many more.
-A similar search on Indeed (2021) yielded 93 openings with organizations including Service Experts, Cushman & Wakefield, Johnson Controls, UAG Ventures AC, L.P., and several others.
+For example, an online job search for HVAC jobs in Mississippi on Monster (April 2024) led to results with businesses such as TEMCO, Inc., Tech24, SDAC, and many more.
+A similar search on Indeed (April 2024) yielded 213 openings with organizations including ABC Management, AirSouth Cooling and Heating, Lennox, Environment Masters, Service First, Inc., and a number of others.

 HVAC Worker Salary in Mississippi

-In Mississippi, the 2,410 HVAC professionals working there earned an average of $40,780, putting them a bit above average for the country.
+In Mississippi, the 2,890 HVAC professionals working there earned an average of $47,420, putting them below average for the country.
 In more detailed terms, here were the salary percentiles in this occupation in the US and Mississippi specifically:

 United States Mississippi

 Salary figures do vary slightly by another source of data.
-Payscale—an aggregator of self-reported salaries—found the following percentiles among its HVAC respondents nationwide in December 2020:
+PayScale—an aggregator of self-reported salaries—found the following percentiles among its HVAC respondents nationwide in April 2024:

 HVAC Apprenticeships in Mississippi

 To begin working in this industry, aspiring HVAC technicians must first develop skills and a thorough understanding of the job.
-In general, this requires the completion of some type of formal education, such as an apprenticeship, an associate degree, or even a diploma or certificate.
+This generally requires the completion of some type of formal education, such as an apprenticeship, an associate degree, or even a diploma or certificate.

-As mentioned above, the United Association Union of Plumbers, Fitters, Welders & Service Techs offers an apprenticeship program through the various local organizations that operate across Mississippi.
+As mentioned above, the Plumbers, Pipefitters, Steamfitters, Sprinklefitters, & Service Techs offers an apprenticeship program through the various local organizations that operate across Mississippi.
 Apprenticeship programs include five years of job-related training, allowing the participants to develop valuable skills while earning a wage that is often calculated as a percentage earned by the journeyman.

-Also, the apprentice must attend classes and may be awarded an associate degree upon completion of the program.
+Also, the apprentice must attend classes and may be awarded an associate degree upon program completion.
 Because the specifics of the apprenticeship vary based on the local hosting organization, those interested in these highly competitive programs should reach out to their local union for more information.

 Accredited HVAC Schools in Mississippi

-Future students should also recognize that it is becoming increasingly common for aspiring HVAC technicians to complete six-month to two-year programs in Mississippi that have received accreditation.
+Future students should also recognize that it is becoming increasingly common for aspiring HVAC technicians who have received accreditation to complete six-month to two-year programs in Mississippi.
 As of this writing, two main organizations offer accreditation for HVAC programs in Mississippi: the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA), and HVAC Excellence.

 Northwest Mississippi Community College